 Ghana’s former President, John Dramani Mahama, has denied claims suggesting that he was part of a conspiracy to rig the Sierra Leone general election.

-In a statement on Facebook, Mr. Mahama said he had no interest in manipulating the election to topple the incumbent party as has been alleged.
+In a statement on Facebook, Mr. Mahama said he had no interest in manipulating the election as has been alleged.

-Sierra Leone’s governing party, the All People’s Congress (APC), had accused Britain of spearheading an international conspiracy to effect regime change by rigging the elections in favor of the opposition party leader, Julius Maada Bio.
+Sierra Leone’s governing party has accused Britain of spearheading an international conspiracy to effect regime change by rigging its presidential election.

-Mr. Mahama was leading a Commonwealth Elections Observation Mission in the country.
+Mr Mahama is heading the Commonwealth Elections Observation Mission in the country.

 I arrived in Accra this evening to a flurry of social media stories and other worrying reports attributed to officials of the Sierra Leonean Government, that I had cut short my mission and left Freetown because of my support for one of the Candidates and Political Parties in the just ended Presidential Run-off election.

 As Chair of the Commonwealth Observer Group to the Sierra Leone Election, I was officially due to complete my Mission and leave Sierra Leone on Monday April 02, 2018, via Kenya Airways as per the ticket bought and issued to me by the Commonwealth Secretariat in London.

 Following multiple issues that arose just when the tallying of the result from the run-off began, I was requested through a call from the Secretary General of The Commonwealth, Baroness Scotland, to stay one more day to work with my colleague Heads of International Observer Missions to resolve issues that had stalled the tallying process.

 My departure was therefore delayed until Tuesday April 03, 2018.